Emma3434/FRE-6883-Final-Project/README.md

 ![multithreading](./pics/multithreading.png)

 ### Manage local data with SQLite3 DB
 We store the historical data fetched from Yahoo Finance to a local sqlite3 databse **finance.db**.
 After that, we can load data from db file and the time consumption decrease from 660s to 13s.
-The project is then more obust to Internet/Yahoo API conditions.
+The project is then more robust to Internet/Yahoo API conditions.

 StockInfo table